-- Practice rights of professions: what is required to support professions governed under the Act to operate with both ‘reserved titles’ and ‘reserved practices’?
-What considerations should guide the process of defining reserved practices for the professions?
+- Practice rights of professions - what is required to support professions governed under the act to operate with both reserved titles and practices, and what considerations should guide the process of defining reserved practices for the professions?

-- Regulation of firms: what is required to support professions governed under the Act to regulate firms?
-What general and profession-specific considerations should this framework take into account?
+- Regulation of firms - what is required to support professions governed under the act to regulate firms, and what general and profession-specific considerations should this framework take into account?

-In early 2019, the Association of BC Forest Professionals surveyed forest professionals on the areas of inquiry and used the information to draft a response paper, ABCFP Response to Regulations Intentions Paper, which was submitted to the government in March 2019.
+In early 2019, the ABCFP surveyed forest professionals on the areas of inquiry and used the information to draft a response paper, ABCFP Response to Regulations Intentions Paper, which was submitted to the government in March 2019.

-For background on the genesis of the Professional Governance Act and the association’s contributions and input, see the ABCFP’s Professional Reliance review web page.
+For background on the genesis of the PGAand the association’s contributions and input, see the ABCFP’s Professional Reliance review web page.

-2019 ABCFP Conference Video: Panel Discussion About the Professional Governance Act
+2019 ABCFP Conference Video: Panel Discussion About the PGA

-The 2019 ABCFP conference in Kamloops featured a panel discussion about the Professional Governance Act and the possible effects of forest professionals.
-Some of the issues touched on include: regulating firms that employ forest professionals; the pending requirement for forest professionals to declare any conflict of interest before beginning work on a project; the expectation that forest professionals will report incidents of poor or improper practice; possible continuing education requirements that support reconciliation with Indigenous peoples, and giving biologists, agrologists, and technologists the right to practice, a status until now held only by engineers and foresters.
+The 2019 ABCFP conference in Kamloops featured a panel discussion about the PGA and the possible effects of forest professionals.
+Some of the issues touched on include: regulating firms that employ forest professionals; the pending requirement for forest professionals to declare any conflict of interest before beginning work on a project; the expectation that forest professionals will report incidents of poor or improper practice; possible continuing education requirements that support reconciliation with Indigenous Peoples, and giving biologists, agrologists, and technologists the right to practice, a status until now held only by engineers and foresters.